Frances Harriet Williams

 Frances Harriet Williams (1898–1992) was an American activist and civil servant.
-She was born in 1898 in Danville, Kentucky to Frank L. Williams and Fannie (Miller) Williams but grew up in St. Louis, Missouri.

 She graduated from Mount Holyoke College in 1919 and earned a master's degree in political science from the University of Chicago in 1931.

 Early life and education

+Frances Harriet Williams was born in 1898 in Danville, Kentucky, to parents Fannie Bell (née Miller) and Frank L. Williams.
 Williams was raised in Covington, Kentucky, and then St. Louis, Missouri, where she graduated as valedictorian of her class as Sumner High School.

 After spending one year at the University of Cincinnati, Williams's mother, Fannie Miller Williams, looked to transfer her youngest daughter to Mount Holyoke College, in Massachusetts.
 When Mount Holyoke administrators suggested that Frances might be more comfortable elsewhere, the implication was that as an African American she would be ill-suited to studies at an elite, New England women's college.
 Fannie Miller thought otherwise and insisted that Frances enroll there; she went on to graduate in 1919 earning the distinction of Phi Beta Kappa.

-Williams attended the New York School of Social Work, where she earned a master’s in social work.
-At the University of Chicago, she continued her studies, working with Harold Gosnell on his book Negro Politicians: Rise of Negro Politics in Chicago, and earning a master’s degree in political science in 1931.
+Williams attended the New York School of Social Work (now Columbia School of Social Work), where she earned a master's in social work.
+At the University of Chicago, she continued her studies, working with Harold Gosnell on his book Negro Politicians: Rise of Negro Politics in Chicago, and earning a master's degree in political science in 1931.